pycalphad/pycalphad/ONBOARDING.rst

    conda install pip
    cd pycalphad
    pip install -U pip setuptools
-   pip install -U -r requirements-dev.txt pip install -U --no-build-isolation --editable .
+   pip install -U --editable .

 Then ``cd ..`` out of the pycalphad path.
 Now, run the built-in tests using ``pytest pycalphad`` to ensure pycalphad is correctly installed.